kosmasgen/SQLDomainGen/README.md

 # SpringForge

-SpringForge is a CLI tool that generates a fully structured, production-ready Spring Boot backend from SQL DDL.
+SpringForge is a CLI tool that parses SQL DDL and generates a fully structured, production-ready Spring Boot backend.

 It generates: